Coassociative submanifolds in Joyce's generalised Kummer constructions: Examples

 All singularities can be resolved by certain Gibbons--Hawking spaces.
 This requires choices of the parameter $\zeta\in \Delta^\circ$ (cf. \autoref{sec:ALE}).
 All parameters such that the $G_S$-action lifts to the Gibbons--Hawking space $X_\zeta$ can be found in \autoref{sec:ReidegeldResolution}.

 The singular strata described by rows $1$-$3$ have been treated in the previous examples.
 For the strata of type $5$ we may exemplary pick $\zeta \coloneqq [-3i,-2i,-i,i,2i,3i]$.
 The corresponding Gibbons--Hawking space contains five $I_i$-holomorphic spheres.
-Each one of these together with $\xi_2 \coloneqq j,\xi_3 \coloneqq k$ satisfies the conditions of \autoref{prop:coassociatives_examples}.
-The resulting submanifolds factor as before through double-cover over embedded coassociatives. \end{example}
+Each one of these together with $\xi_2 \coloneqq j,\xi_3 \coloneqq k$, and any $q\in \im \mathbb{H}$ satisfies the conditions of \autoref{prop:coassociatives_examples}.
+As in \autoref{ex:Reidegeld_descripition_qdependence}, these are generically embedded and factor otherwise through double-cover over embedded coassociatives. \end{example}

+The following example discusses an orbifold where some of the singularities are described by row 6 of \autoref{fig:Singular1}.
+A resolution thereof requires Kronheimer's construction of ALE spaces (as described in \autoref{Sec:KronheimerALE}).

+Recall from \autoref{rem:ADE} that the group $\textup{Dic}_3$ corresponds to the root system $D_5$.
+This root system is given by (cf.~\cite[Chapter~VI.4.8]{Bourbaki-Lie4-6}) and one possible choice of simple roots consists of

-The following example contains a singular stratum whose transverse singularity is modelled on $\mathbb{H}/\textup{Dic}_3$.
-For its corresponding resolution we require Kronheimer's construction of ALE spaces. \begin{example} Reidegeld~\cite[Section~5.3.4]{Reidegeld} constructs an example of a flat $\G_2$-orbifold whose singular strata split into four types.
+\begin{example} Reidegeld~\cite[Section~5.3.4]{Reidegeld} constructs an example of a flat $\G_2$-orbifold whose singular strata split into four types.
 All types can be described via \autoref{ex_G2Model} together with the data of rows~$1$, $3$, $4$, and~$6$ in \autoref{fig:Singular1}, respectively.

 Singularities of types described by rows $1$, $3$, and $4$ have been treated in the previous examples.
 We therefore focus on the strata determined by row $6$.
-A resolving ALE spaces can be constructed via Kronheimer's method and requires a choice of parameter $\zeta \in \Delta^\circ$ (cf. \autoref{Sec:KronheimerALE}).
+A resolving ALE space can be constructed via Kronheimer's method and requires a choice of parameter $\zeta \in \Delta^\circ$ (cf. \autoref{Sec:KronheimerALE}).
 All parameters such that the $G_S$-action lifts to the ALE space $X_\zeta$ can be found in \autoref{sec:ReidegeldResolution}.